yaelbh/qiskit-addon-projectq/README.md

 ## Usage

 We recommend to follow the [usage example](examples/projectq_backends.py).
-More general information and education on running quantum simulation can be found in the [QISKit instructions page](https://github.com/QISKit/qiskit-core) and the QISKit tutorials.
+More general information and education on running quantum simulation can be found in the [Qiskit instructions page](https://github.com/QISKit/qiskit-core) and the Qiskit tutorials.

 ## License